Witness (1995 film)

-Witness is a 1995 Tamil-language thriller film directed by Thakkali Srinivasan.
+Witness is a 1995 Indian Tamil-language thriller film directed by Thakkali Srinivasan.
 The film stars Nizhalgal Ravi, Gautami, Aamani, Raghuvaran and Suresh, with J. Livingston, Thakkali Srinivasan, Chinni Jayanth and Baby Sowmya playing supporting roles.
 It was released on 14 July 1995.

 Plot

 A serial killer targeting prostitutes goes on a murdering rampage in Chennai.
 The bodies of three prostitutes were discovered by the police, but there were no signs of sexual assault.
-The police inspector Vikram (Nizhalgal Ravi) takes in charge of the case.
+The police inspector Vikram (Nizhalgal Ravi) takes charge of the case.
 Dhanasekhar and Ashok are two sub-inspectors who are put onto the case to assist Vikram.
 A fourth victim, a prostitute, is then found murdered in a hotel room.
 Luckily, Vikram's girlfriend Uma (Aamani), a journalist, took a picture of the presumed serial killer along with the fourth victim and show it to Vikram.

 Vikram continues his investigation and discovers that the presumed serial killer, Niranjan (J. Livingston), is wanted by the Mumbai police.
 Niranjan went to jail several times for forgery.
 According to the information collected by the police informants, Niranjan will be at a nightclub for a special event.
 Vikram with his assistants finally catch Niranjan, but during the fight, Dhanasekhar has been wounded severely.
 At the court, Niranjan confesses that he had killed only one prostitute.
 That night, the prostitute discovered weapons in his suitcase and fearing that she will call the police, he killed her.
 Niranjan denies killing the other prostitutes, but the public prosecutor Priya (Gautami) and Vikram prove otherwise.
 The court has sentenced Niranjan with a death penalty.
 Days passed, and the murders of prostitutes continued in Chennai.
 Vikram and Priya realize that they have made a big mistake.